MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 1 - [Optional] JSwing.md

 An **action listener** is a part of a program that "listens" for a particular to event to happen.
 For example, it could be waiting for a button to be pressed.
 We use action listeners to add functionality to buttons.

-Here is an example of an action listener.
+Here is an example of an action listener:

 ```Java
 JButton clickMeButton = new JButton("Click Me");